rackspace/rack/docs/configuration.rst

    Windows users should use PowerShell, not PowerShell ISE to run this command.

-    rack configure

-This command will automatically create a configuration file for you if it doesn't exist and walk you through creating a profile for it::
+``configure`` will automatically create a configuration file for you if it doesn't exist and walk you through creating a profile for it::

     rack configure